JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 JavaScript is a programming language that was created at Netscape as a scripting tool to manipulate web pages inside their browser, [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator).

 Part of the business model of Netscape was to sell Web Servers, which included an environment called “Netscape LiveWire”, which could create dynamic pages using server-side JavaScript.
-So the idea of server-side JavaScript was not introduced by Node.js, it’s old just like JavaScript — but at the time it was not successful.
+So the idea of server-side JavaScript was not introduced by Node.js, it's old just like JavaScript — but at the time it was not successful.

 One key factor that led to the rise of Node.js was timing.
 A few years ago, JavaScript was starting to be considered a serious language, thanks for the “Web 2.0” applications that showed the world what a modern experience on the web could be like (think Google Maps or GMail).

 The JavaScript engines performance bar raised considerably thanks to the browser competition battle, which is still going strong.
 Development teams behind each major browser work hard every day to give us better performance, which is a huge win for JavaScript as a platform.
-Chrome V8, the engine that Node.js uses under the hood, is one of those and in particular it’s the Chrome JavaScript engine.
+Chrome V8, the engine that Node.js uses under the hood, is one of those and in particular it's the Chrome JavaScript engine.

 But of course, Node.js is not popular just because of pure luck or timing.
 It introduced much innovative thinking on how to program in JavaScript on the server.